Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 - **Logos** usually must adhere strictly to a corporate's design guidelines and thus may be displayed in its original colours (needless to say that it still is unpleasant if your clients cannot perceive your logo).
 - **Decorative** text: this could be the background pattern of an image that is created from random words.
 - **Incidental** text: this could be a random street sign somewhere in the background of a photograph.
-- **Placeholder** text: this could be a placeholder value in a form control - as long as it is used as intended (namely to give an example for a valid input), and not misused as the replacement for a proper label.
-- **Disabled** text: this could be a disabled button's value.
+- **Disabled** text: this could be a disabled from control's label.

 ## Enhancing contrasts of text